 Found on the east of the Roman Forum, the enormous stone amphitheater known as the Colosseum was built around 70-72 A.D. by Emperor Vespasian of the Flavian administration as a blessing to the Roman individuals.
 In 80 A.D., Vespasian’s child Titus opened the Colosseum officially and was known as the Flavian Amphitheater – with 100 days of recreational activities, including gladiatorial battles and wild creature battles.

 Following four centuries of dynamic utilization, the spectators were still unaware as to who had actually built the monument and had assumed that the Vespasian had appointed his administration’s young buds on the project.
-The head Titus had actually brought 60,000 Jewish slaves to Rome who worked day and night to build the Roman Colosseum.
+The head Titus had actually bought 60,000 Jewish slaves to Rome who worked day and night to build the Roman Colosseum.
 Confirmation of this lies in the Arch of Titus, which portrays a menorah as a component of the abundance from Jerusalem.
 Right up ’til today, the Talmud denies Jews from strolling under the Arch.

 9. The Colosseum had a different name